 Polluted Runoff Water

-As New Hampshire’s forested land is cleared for homes, businesses, roadways, and parking lots, the natural ability of the landscape to soak up melted snow and rain water decreases.
-Because of this, more runoff water travels across pavement and lawns, picking up pollutants on the way into our lakes.
+New Hampshire’s forested land is being cleared for homes, businesses, roadways, and parking lots.
+The forested land has a natural ability to soak up melted snow and rainwater.
+Because of this, more runoff water travels across pavement and lawns, picking up pollutants and carrying them into our lakes.

 The water quality of a lake is primarily determined by what flows into it from the surrounding landscape (the watershed).

 Typical pollutants in runoff water include fertilizer, road salt, waste from septic systems and animals, and soil.
-Once in the lake, these pollutants degrade its health in many ways.
+These pollutants degrade the health of the lake in many ways.

 Over ninety percent of the water quality problems in New Hampshire’s lakes and rivers are caused by polluted runoff.